Dental implant vs. root canal, which makes the better choice? -

 However if the success rate of each is considered independently, they can be compared and you can come up with an answer, at least in general terms.
 And, for the most part, dental research tends to show that both treatment approaches can make an excellent choice.

 Dental implant vs. root canal treatment.

 Title: "Endosseous implants versus non-surgical root canal therapy: A systematic review of the literature."
 (Blicher 2008) [page references]

-This paper reviewed published research studies that either ...
+This paper reviewed published studies that either ...

 - Evaluated the survival rate of teeth that had received root canal treatment.

-- Or evaluated the success or failure of dental implant placement.
+- Evaluated the success or failure of dental implant placement.

 Its findings were ...